-Our retreat facilities are located on the border of the 27,000-hectare West Arm Provincial Park, yet we are within walking distance, of the beautiful small city of Nelson, B.C.
-We offer a unique combination of pristine natural settings and proximity to world-class amenities.
-Our property is part of the 100-year-old Svoboda farm, nestled on the side of a mountain just to the East of Nelson.
+Mountain Waters Retreats is located on the border of the 27,000-hectare West Arm Provincial Park, yet we are within walking distance, of the beautiful small city of Nelson, B.C.
+Our location offers a unique combination of pristine natural settings and proximity to world-class amenities.
+Mountain Waters Retreats is part of the 100-year-old Svoboda farm, nestled on the side of a mountain just to the East of Nelson.
 We are blessed with beautiful forests, verdant meadows, and delicious wild water that bubbles down Hermitage creek from springs sourced high up in the park.

 Our Main Lodge is an inspired circular building that brings a sense of calm and peace to all that enter.
 We have five additional guest cabins, wonderful gardens for both food and beauty, and two dedicated group learning spaces One in the main lodge, and the second we call our forest Maloca, a round yoga and meditation building that serves as our larger space for workshops and special events.
 There are trails that lead from our property down to wilderness beaches on majestic Kootenay Lake, and up into the West Arm Park, where if your timing is right, you can feast on wild huckleberries.
 We have an outdoor jacuzzi-hot tub for your enjoyment and plenty of beautiful natural spaces in and around the property for quiet rest and contemplation.